jamzi/devhealth/content/blog/slack-status-scheduler/index.md

 ### Idea

 At work, we use Slack for communication and when working from home, I'll just set the status to let my coworkers know that I'm remote.

+![Slack set status](./slack-status-set.png)

-You can set the predefined status or define your own in the Slack app.
+In the Slack app, you can set the predefined status or define your own.
 The issue is that I always forget to set it and to help with this, I decided to build an automatic Slack status scheduler that would do this for me.

-![Slack set status](./slack-status-set.png)

 The second benefit of such a system is that I can also schedule deep work time every day for a few hours, where I block the notifications and set the status to something like "Deep work, will reply soon".
 It proved itself useful as I can focus on the task at hand and check all the new messages in a batch once I'm done.

-If you want to be more productive, be sure to check the app out at // TODO: add link.

 ### Target audience